 “I looked at the compiler’s output and thought: this cannot be mine.
 I couldn’t believe what had happened.
 I am happier than I have been in 20 years.”

-This is a long read — 2.5 years don’t compress easily.
+This is a long read — years of work don’t compress easily.
 If this is not the right moment, bookmark it and come back.
 I believe it is worth your time.

 Prologue: A Seed Planted Thirty Years Ago